-16 Aug Little Known Secret for Teens Getting their Ohio Driver’s License
+11 Jun Little Known Secret for Teens Getting Their Ohio Drivers License

-TLDR: At 15y 5m sign up for the 24hr Driver’s Ed and take that to prepare for the written exam that gets you your temp permit to drive rather than just study the driver’s handbook.
+TLDR:at 15y 5m sign up for the 24hr Driver’s Ed and take that to prepare for the written exam that gets you your temp permit to drive rather than just study the driver’s handbook.

 - Prepare for the written exam by studying the Driver’s Handbook